roman-milk/roman-milk.github.io/trina-2.md

  "I need the car, but I can't afford to fix it right now."

  I told her that I would take care of it for her and then we went to a move and ended up back at my place.
 We went out again on Thursday and after an energetic romp at my place I asked her if she wanted to go clubbing on Friday and she said that she would love to, but would have to pass.
 She had already committed herself to a Mary Kay party.
 I didn't ask her about Saturday because I'd already made plans to attend a bachelor party.
-Report_Story #2